Mindtribe/MTBuild/examples/AppWithFramework/Readme.md

-Put the framework output of LibraryProjectOnly here before building.
+Put the "ExampleLibrary" framework output of LibraryProjectOnly here before building.